Making use of presets can massively speed up your workflow in HitFilm. Presets can be created for 3D effects and combinations of 2D effects.

 Presets store your chosen settings so that you can quickly recreate them elsewhere in your project or even in completely different projects.

-The presets are organized into multiple folders in the Effects panel.
+The presets are organised into multiple folders in the Effects panel.

 All the default 3D effects presets are kept in the 3D Effects folder.